redox-os/book/src/ch02-05-building-redox.md

 - using the newly built core tools, build the non-core packages into one of those filesystem parts.
 - fill the remaining filesystem parts appropriately with stuff built by the core tools to help boot Redox.
 - merge the different filesystem parts into a final Redox Operating System image ready-to-run in an emulator.

+Note that the filesystem parts are merged using the [FUSE](https://github.com/libfuse/libfuse).
+Bootstrap.sh installs `libfuse`.
+If you have problems with the final assembly of Redox, check that `libfuse` is installed and you are able to use it.

 ### build.sh